12 Aug How diet can help with mild acne and eczema

 Treatments recommended by doctors often involve chemicals or medications such as Benzoyl peroxide or steroids which can be very harsh on your skin and leave it feeling sore and irritated.
 But before you resort to these types of treatment, it is worth trying natural eczema treatments and natural remedies for acne that can help your skin from within – any many of them are already right there in your kitchen.

 Skin conditions like eczema and acne can be highly influenced by what we eat.
 We know that certain foods can worsen and trigger flare-ups.
 Foods high in sugar and salt can trigger outbreaks of spots and allergies to cow’s milk and eggs are associated with causing eczema to break-out.

-Although it’s not always possible to solve skin conditions with what you eat alone, having a healthy, balanced diet will give you the best foundation to begin to treat and manage chronic skin conditions.
+Although it’s not always possible to solve skin conditions such as mild acne with what you eat alone, having a healthy, balanced diet will give you the best foundation to begin to treat and manage chronic skin conditions.

 Some foods are known for their healthy-skin boosting properties.
 Here’s a list of our favourite skin-friendly foods that can help to brighten even the dullest complexion:

 Eating oily fish like salmon and sardines two to three times a week can help your complexion as they contain high levels of omega-3, a natural anti-inflammatory that can help to calm irritated skin.

 Probiotic yoghurts and drinks